sapegin/washingcode-book/manuscript/book.md

 We’ve shortened `isFreeDelivery` variable lifespan from 100 lines to just 10.
 Now it’s also clear that its value is the one we assign at the fist line.

+Don’t mix it with `PascalCase` though, this naming convention is still in use.

-### Temporary variables for function return values
+### Avoid temporary variables for function return values

 When variable is used to keep a function result, often you can get rid of that variable: